 - When you leave the Army, you will be able to use your skills in other jobs.

 For detailed information about the army, phone 0345 600 8080 or visit the Army website to find your nearest Army Careers Office.
-The Ministry of Defence website is also useful.

 The following organisations may be able to provide further information.